hrathnapala/Todo-Task/README.md

 ---

 ### Notes
-- Make sure to check the `.env` file for additional environment configurations if needed.
+- Modify the `.env` file or `docker-compose.yml` as needed to match your environment.
-- Ensure you have Docker and Docker Compose installed for the easiest setup.
+- Ensure Docker and Docker Compose are installed for the easiest setup.

----

-# Application.properties
-- spring.application.name=

-- spring.datasource.url=
-- spring.datasource.username=
-- spring.datasource.password=
-- spring.datasource.driver-class-name=

-- spring.jpa.hibernate.ddl-auto=update
-- spring.jpa.show-sql=true
-- spring.jpa.database-platform=org.hibernate.dialect.MySQLDialect